 And increasingly that's being challenged as the companies that really run those pipelines try to find ways to benefit or to encourage the consumption of some content more than others.
 And there are regulators getting involved and there are civil libertarians and civic groups trying to argue that we want to have this impartial, neutral, internet conduit.

-But there are pressures against that and that will be one of the really interesting issues to watch, whether the internet continues to be a sort of neutral playground for communication and transfer of information or whether some content is really favored in some way and what does that mean for freedom and access to information in general.
+That will be one of the really interesting issues to watch: whether the internet continues to be a sort of neutral playground for communication and transfer of information or whether some content is favored in some way.
+What does that mean for freedom and access to information in general?

 Access to the Internet

-The Markkula Center is in the heart of Silicon Valley, and even here in Silicon Valley there are people who don't have access to the internet or who have very limited access only via their phones or not through broadband.
-And we hear stories about students having to sit in their cars outside of McDonald's or some other place that offers free Wi-Fi.
+The Markkula Center for Applied Ethics is in the heart of Silicon Valley, and even here in Silicon Valley there are people who don't have access to the internet or who have very limited access only via their phones, or not through broadband.
+We hear stories about students having to sit in their cars outside of McDonald's or some other place that offers free Wi-Fi.

 We need to ask whether internet access should be seen as a human right, especially in our society, in our culture.
-So the fact that there are still vast numbers of people across the U.S. who have to struggle with this is an ethical imperative for the government and for corporations and for school and for any other entities that deal with the broad public to consider, and to stop the assumption that I think a lot of people have now that we all have access to the internet and we can all use those resources.
-It's simply not true, and the ethical question of how we create equality in a country where so much is dependent on the internet and so many people don't have access to it is really important.
+The fact that there are still vast numbers of people across the U.S. who have to struggle with this is an ethical imperative for the government and for corporations and for schools and for any other entities that deal with the broad public to consider.
+We should stop assuming that we all have access to the internet and that we can all use those resources.
+It's simply not true.
+The ethical question of how we create equality in a country where so much is dependent on the internet and so many people don't have access to it is really important.